yoshida-lab/XenonPy/docs/source/features.rst

 where :math:`w_{A}^*` and :math:`w_{B}^*` denote the normalized composition summing up to one.

+By using compositional descriptors, we have succeeded in predicting the composition of quasicrystals [2]_.

 Structural descriptors
 ----------------------
-Currently, XenonPy implements RDF (radial distribution function) and OFM (orbital field matrix [2]_) descriptors of crystalline structures.
+Currently, XenonPy implements RDF (radial distribution function) and OFM (orbital field matrix [3]_) descriptors of crystalline structures.
 We also provide a compatible API to use the structural descriptors of `matminer <https://hackingmaterials.github.io/matminer/>`_.
 You may check the summary table of featurizers in matminer `here <https://hackingmaterials.github.io/matminer/featurizer_summary.html>`_.